How to Quickly Cure a Sty With These Home Remedies

 Treatment # 7: Turmeric

-Turmeric is a natural antibacterial.
+Turmeric is a natural antibacterial and may help cure a sty.
 Boil two cups of water with one teaspoon of turmeric powder, until the liquid boils down to half its volume.
 Strain the solution with a cloth until it is clean.
 Use a dropper to place 3 drops in both your eyes, two or three times a day.

 Treatment # 8: Tomato